Breaking Genealogy Brick Walls with A.I.

 - The EASTERN EUROPEAN INTEREST GROUP meets from 11:45 am – 1 pm.

-- The COMPUTER INTEREST GROUP meets from 1 – 2 pm.
+- The COMPUTER INTEREST GROUP Meetings Suspended Indefinitely.

 Research Day